solisoft/ovh-fact/readme.md

 # OVH-FACT

-This tool allow you to download all your OVH.com invoices at once.
+This tool allow you to download all your OVH.com invoices.

 ## Installation